North Harbour Rugby Union

 The North Harbour Rugby Union (NHRU), commonly known as North Harbour or simply Harbour, is the governing body of rugby union that encompasses a wide geographical area north of Auckland that includes North Shore City, Rodney District, the Hibiscus Coast and part of Waitakere City.
 There are 12 rugby clubs from Mahurangi RFC, based in Warkworth, Rodney District, in the north through to Massey the southernmost area of the union.

 The NHRU provincial rugby team that was formed in 1985 by clubs that left the Auckland Rugby Union.
-It competes in the Mitre 10 Cup, the successor to New Zealand's former domestic competition, the National Provincial Championship (NPC).
+It competes in the National Provincial Championship (NPC).

 History

 North Harbour was formed in 1985 by clubs that broke away from the Auckland Rugby Union.
 The Hibiscus flower was chosen as the new union's logo in reference to part of the union's catchment area - the Hibiscus Coast.
 Since its foundation, the team doctor was Dr John Mayhew, until his death on 9 April 2025.

 The first side chosen to represent the union was an under 20 side who played Felbridge, a touring side from Britain.
 Grant Ferguson scored the union's first points via a penalty, with his captain, Alan McCulloch scoring the union's first try.

 The union expanded in 1989 when the Omaha, Warkworth and Kaipara Flats clubs merged to become the Mahurangi club and switched from the North Auckland union.

 North Harbour has enjoyed a great deal of success on the rugby field having produced All Blacks and other New Zealand representative players, and also winning the 3rd division title in their first year, then promotion to NPC Division 1, and making the finals of the NPC competition on several occasions during the 1990s, including hosting the 1994 final at a capacity-crowd Onewa Domain against Auckland and qualifying for the Super 10 competition in 1993, 1994 and 1995.